BaderLab/AutoAnnotateApp/docs/GroupingAndLayout.rst

 AutoAnnotate can summarize a network by collapsing some or all of the clusters automatically.

 .. warning:: Depending on the number of clusters this function can be very slow.
 Consider using
-             the **Generate Summary Network** option instead because it runs significantly faster.
+             the **Create Summary Network** option instead because it runs significantly faster.
-             See the section below for more details.
+             See :ref:`summary_network` for more details.

 .. image:: images/collapsed_network.png
    :width: 500 px